DARK-art108/Facial_recognization_system/README.md

 ----##import numpy----

-3.install opencv and choose the harcascade_frontal_face.xml file
+3.install opencv and choose the harcascade_frontal_face.xml file to train the model.....

 4.-------<creating  a datasets of images and training the model>--------|